 Manus is a small island in Papua New Guinea, where the seascapes and ocean support the livelihoods of its community.
-With the majority of Manus’ people living on or near coasts, these waters provide a wide range of services, from meeting the daily protein needs of local populations to creating income through fishing and aquaculture.
+With 80 percent of Manus’ people living on or near coasts, these waters provide a wide range of services, from meeting the daily protein needs of local populations to creating income through fishing and aquaculture.
 With a mostly sustenance lifestyle, sea cucumbers are one of the most important cash commodities on the island.

-For the first time, working at both the supply and demand sides of this seafood chain, we used science to determine the size and scale at which sea cucumber fisheries need to be managed to provide economic benefits without impacting populations, and we assessed the market potential for sustainably harvested marine resources in Hong Kong and China while developing strategies to create demand for sustainable products that could command a price premium.
+For the first time, TNC is working at both the supply and demand sides of this seafood chain.
+We assessed the market potential for sustainably harvested marine resources in Hong Kong while developing strategies to create demand for sustainable products that can command a premium price.

 TNC then helped MEARDN secure a sea cucumber export license.
 The new harvest model, which utilized NatureVest’s innovative financing, resulted in the export of 1.5 tons of this highly sought-after but threatened delicacy to Hong Kong, representing a 2.5-fold profit increase compared with previous seasons.
 The money earned goes back to the tribal co-op in Manus through higher prices paid to fishers and reinvestment in local community projects.

 The MEARDN tribal network represents artisanal fishing communities of 10,000 fishers covering a 2.4-million-hectare seascape.
 Sustainable resource use is a central pillar of the network’s philosophy.
 With help from TNC, MEARDN has established a managed area across their entire traditional seascape, which includes protected areas and fisheries management measures (such as restrictions on net sizes and night spearing) that will conserve coral reefs, fisheries, turtle nesting beaches, shark aggregation sites and cultural heritage areas.